YannickZahinda/Awesome-book/README.md

 ```
 # Run in you Browser
 ```
-$ npm install : to install all dependecies
+$ npm install : to install all dependencies
 $ npm start
 ```